markuslahde/resume/README.md

 ## Languages

-My main language is Python.
+My main language is Python. <br>
-Check my Python-package for an example:
+Check my Python-package for an example:<br>
 [pop-up-ide](https://github.com/markuslahde/pop-up-ide)

-I have also taken introductory courses of Javascript and Kotlin:
+I have also taken introductory courses of Javascript and Kotlin:<br>
 ![Metropolia_courses]()